rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Rust requires these around all function bodies.
 It’s considered good style to put the opening curly bracket on the same line as the function declaration, with one space in between.

+> At the time of writing, an automatic formatter, `rustfmt`, is under
+> development.
+If you'd like to stick to a standard style across Rust projects,
+> `rustfmt` is the way to go.
+The plan is to eventually include it with the
+> standard Rust distribution, like `rustc`, so depending on when you
+> read this book, you may have it already installed!
+Check the online
+> documentation for more details.

 Inside the `main` function: